Majarra0/fingerprocessing/README.md

 # Fingerprint Processor

-FastAPI + Celery service for enhancing fingerprint images and handling batch jobs.
+FastAPI + Celery service for enhancing fingerprint images, handling batch jobs, and ultimately comparing a new fingerprint against a stored database to identify who it belongs to.
+The database is a set of per-fingerprint JSON descriptor files derived from processed images.
 Includes utilities for generating distorted fingerprints and training a classifier.

 ## Features
-- REST API for uploading, processing, listing, and downloading processed fingerprints
+- REST API for uploading, processing, listing, and downloading processed fingerprints (processed images feed the matching database)
-- Asynchronous background processing via Celery + Redis
+- Asynchronous background processing via Celery + Redis, plus a synchronous combined endpoint
 - Image enhancement pipeline (grayscale, CLAHE, sharpening, contrast/brightness, noise reduction)
 - Batch processing and cleanup task for old outputs
+- Fingerprint matching endpoint that compares an uploaded print to per-fingerprint JSON descriptors generated from processed images
 - Utilities for dataset distortion generation and classifier training (TensorFlow)

 ## Stack